MizukiBelhi/ExtendedUI/README.md

 ## Issues

 In the current release there are following issues:
-- On rare occasions child frames don't get saved on the first run, for now please restart the client at least once before using.
-(Still investigating)
+- Sliders stop working, just reopen the menu to fix (Still Investigating)

 Please send me a private message in-game (Server: Klaipeda, Family Name: Belhi) or join our [Discord](https://discord.gg/0yyOKTr8o3OdJTxa) and message me `privately` on there.
 Alternatively, please open up a [issue](https://github.com/MizukiBelhi/ExtendedUI/issues).